Vector Transport Free Riemannian LBFGS for Optimization on Symmetric Positive Definite Matrix Manifolds: Background and Notations

 \subsection{Riemannian BFGS and LBFGS}

-The Riemannian extension of Euclidean BFGS (RBFGS) \cite{qi2010riemannian,ring2012optimization,huang2015broyden} performs updates of Hessian approximation by Eq. (\ref{eq_Euclidean_BFGS_B_update}) using Riemannian operators.
-RBFGS methods check both Wolfe conditions, Eqs. (\ref{eq_Wolfe_1}) and (\ref{eq_Wolfe_2}), which are computationally expensive.
-Cautious RBFGS \cite{huang2016riemannian} ignores the curvature condition and only checks the Armijo condition for linesearch.
-However, for ensuring that the Hessian approximation remains positive definite, it checks a cautious condition \cite{li2001global} before updating the Hessian approximation.
+The Riemannian extension of Euclidean BFGS (RBFGS) \citep{qi2010riemannian,ring2012optimization,huang2015broyden} performs updates of Hessian approximation by the $\b{B}_{k+1}$ (see Section \ref{section_Euclidean_BFGS}) using Riemannian operators.
+RBFGS methods check both Wolfe conditions (see Section \ref{section_Wolfe_conditions}) which are computationally expensive.
+Cautious RBFGS \citep{huang2016riemannian} ignores the curvature condition and only checks the Armijo condition for linesearch.
+However, for ensuring that the Hessian approximation remains positive definite, it checks a cautious condition \citep{li2001global} before updating the Hessian approximation.

-Riemannian LBFGS \cite{sra2015conic,sra2016geometric,hosseini2020alternative} performs the recursions of LBFGS in the Riemannian space for finding the descent direction $\b{\xi}_k \in T_{\b{\Sigma}_k} {\mathcal{M}}$ and checks both Wolfe conditions in linesearch.
+Riemannian LBFGS \citep{sra2015conic,sra2016geometric,hosseini2020alternative} performs the recursions of LBFGS in the Riemannian space for finding the descent direction $\b{\xi}_k \in T_{\b{\Sigma}_k} {\mathcal{M}}$ and checks both Wolfe conditions in linesearch.
 In every iteration $k$ of optimization, recursion starts with the direction $\b{p} = -\nabla f(\b{\Sigma}_k)$.
 Let the recursive function $\text{GetDirection}(\b{p}, k)$ returns the descent direction.
 Inside every step of this recursion, we have \cite[Algorithm 3]{hosseini2020alternative}: